SeSartaj/geov_hosting/README.md

 Implement a map component with custom layers fetched from a REST API, to be integrated into a dashboard for visualization and analysis.

-## Feature Checklist

-### Version 1.0 Checklist

-- [x] Load markers on the map.
-- [x] Show PAW status, battery level, name, serial number, and crop information in the marker popup.
-- [x] Filter markers based on farm and state.
-- [x] Toggle between map and satellite view.
-- [x] Enable full-screen mode.
-- [x] Add a pie chart on the map showing the percentage of each PAW status.
-- [x] Display plots on the map.
-- [x] Draw a polygon on the map and allow adding plots to it.
-- [x] Persist map settings with the user account or in the local storage.
-- [x] Add a new marker on the map.
-- [x] Show a popup with time-series data when a plot is clicked.
-- [x] Use Highcharts for chart visualization, following the configuration provided by Mr. Zakir.
-- [ ] Explore and integrate ESA Sen-ET (explore documentation).
-- [ ] Implement the Preline U module.
-- [ ] Add translation files using the `i18n` library for multi-language support.
-- [ ] Design the UI using `KendoReact` components with `TailwindCSS`.
-- [ ] Show a loader when NDVI images are loading to indicate system status to the user.

 ## Observations

 - A marker may belong to a farm, and a farm can have multiple markers.